Introduction

 When a family member is facing end-stage Progressive Supranuclear Palsy (PSP), understanding the medical care they need becomes a top priority.
 Medical management at this stage focuses on comfort and quality of life.
 It involves regular check-ups, managing symptoms with medications, and sometimes, using equipment to help with daily activities.
 The goal is to ensure your loved one feels as comfortable as possible.

-and Hospice Approaches
+Palliative Care and Hospice Approaches

-is all about comfort and support.
+Palliative care is all about comfort and support.
 It helps manage symptoms and provides relief from the stress of illness. is similar but specifically for those in the final months of life.
 Both focus on the person, not just the disease, ensuring dignity and respect during these tough times.

 Medication and Treatment Options at the End Stage

 In the end stage of PSP, treatment options are about managing symptoms.
 Medications can help with movement, mood, and other PSP-related issues.
-Therapies like or equipment like special glasses can sometimes help with daily tasks.
+Therapies like physical therapy or equipment like special glasses can sometimes help with daily tasks.
 The aim is to maintain the best possible quality of life.

 Coordinating with Healthcare Professionals

 Coordinating care for someone with PSP means bringing together a team of healthcare professionals.
 This team might include doctors, nurses, therapists, and social workers.
-They work together to create a care plan tailored to your loved one's needs, ensuring they get the best possible support at every stage of their journey.
+They work together to create a tailored to your loved one’s needs, ensuring they get the best possible support at every stage of their journey.

 Remember, you’re not alone in this.
 Resources, support groups, and healthcare teams are ready to help you and your loved one through this time.
 Your love and care mean the world to them.